 If you or a member of your family has been injured at Kaiser, speak with a lawyer right away.
 Although you would normally be permitted to file a lawsuit against the medical professionals who acted negligently, if you are dealing with Kaiser, you will only be able to go through arbitration.

 Your case will involve analysis of medical records, hospital reports, and the opinions of medical experts.
 Your lawyer needs to know about medicine, the standard procedures for medical professionals, and the ins and outs of medical malpractice laws.
 But when you are dealing with Kaiser, it is incredibly important you hire an attorney who has experience with this specific kind of case.
-A medical malpractice case against Kaiser is very different from all other medical malpractice cases in California, so speak to an attorney who a track record of success in this niche field.
+A medical malpractice case against Kaiser is very different from all other medical malpractice cases in California, so speak to a medical malpractice attorney who a track record of success in this niche field.

 Did you know that Kaiser members are prohibited from filing a lawsuit in civil court?

 Instead of going to court, Kaiser utilizes an arbitration system.
 First of all, the attorney for Kaiser and the attorney for the plaintiff are given a list of arbitrators to choose from.
 They are supposed to be impartial, although you do have to consider that the arbitrators are approved by the Kaiser Family Foundation, so whether they are truly impartial is questionable.
 The arbitrators are usually retired judges and lawyers who decide the case based upon their interpretation of the law with the evidence presented by both parties.
 The decisions of the neutral arbitrator are final, legally binding, and enforceable in court.
 The decisions, with rare exceptions, cannot be challenged or changed.
 If you do not like the decision that was issued, there is no right of appeal in a Kaiser arbitration.
 Why does this system exist?
 Kaiser likes this system because traditionally, arbitrators award smaller settlements than what would have been awarded by a trial jury.
 But most importantly, once a verdict is made, there are no appeals.